 “If you want to eliminate waste in your life – and in the world – the answers will always come down to one simple thing: consume differently.” -Tom Szaky

-Recently, I sent my husband to the Hazardous Waste facility in Chattanooga, Tennessee, to drop off used alkaline batteries (aka single-use or dry cell or primary cell) that we’ve been saving for about 8 months.
-Hazardous waste would not accept them, informing him that “they were fine to put in the regular trash.”
+Recently, we went to the Hazardous Waste facility in Chattanooga, Tennessee, to drop off used alkaline batteries (aka single-use, dry cell, or primary cell) that we’ve been saving for almost a year.
+However, hazardous waste would not accept them, informing us that “they were fine to put in the regular trash.”
 I’ve been taking them there since 2016, perhaps twice per year, and they always accepted them.
 Did they used to accept them, and now they don’t?
 Did they never accept them, and just put them in the landfill instead of properly informing me?
 I don’t know the answer but either way, I was shocked and disappointed.

 I believed alkaline batteries were recyclable for many years.
-Years before I traveled to the Hazardous Waste facility, I used to bring them to Batteries Plus (now Batteries+Bulbs) for recycling.
+Years ago, I used to bring them to Batteries Plus (now Batteries+Bulbs) for recycling.
 But in the last decade, they stopped taking them.
 The store clerks told me several times that the recommendation has been to place them in the trash because they are “safe” for landfills.
 I’ve even been told that alkaline batteries are “good” for landfills because the alkalinity balances out the acidic environment of landfills.

 Is any of this true?